 Add butter and olive oil to a large soup pot set over medium heat.
-Once the butter has melted, add diced onion and sprinkle over top 1/2 tsp kosher salt.
+Once the butter has melted, add diced onion and sprinkle over top ½ teaspoon kosher salt.
 Saute for 3-4 minutes, or until the onion is softening and becoming golden.

-Add the celery and potatoes and season with remaining 1 tsp kosher salt.
+Add the celery and potatoes and season with remaining 1 teaspoon kosher salt.
 Saute for 8-9 minutes, then add minced garlic.
 Saute for 1 additional minute.

-Pour in a little bit of the chicken broth and scrape up any bits stuck to the bottom of the pot.
+Pour in a little bit of the chicken broth to deglaze the pan and scrape up any bits stuck to the bottom.
 Add the rest of the chicken broth, the water, and the bay leaf and raise heat to bring everything to a boil.

 Once boiling, reduce heat to medium-low and cook for 20 minutes, or until the potatoes have softened.